-You can see that the tax at the bottom of the spreadsheet (next screenshot below) has been calculated correctly.
-Total tax paid is estimated at $12,867 (vs ATO calculations of $12,867).
 I will point out, at this stage that a budget is a guide!
-Complicated taxation is not included (unless in your skill set).
+Complicated taxation is not included (unless in your own skill set).
 E.g. adding back Franking Credits from Shares followed by deducting any rental property expense and adding depreciation etc. This I would urge you to leave to the experts like your accountant.
-Your personal budget is simply to track your spending habits and put a plan in place for you surplus cash flow.
+Your personal budget is simply to track your spending habits and put a plan in place for your surplus cash flow.

 So go ahead and add you salary or wages (you can simply add your average pay if you are casual, even defaulting to weekly if that’s what you know/have going by your latest payslip).
 Don’t forget to add any other investment income or your partner’s income if completing a joint/household budget.

 Completing your Budget: Section B – General Expenses

 Here’s the thing I like about this particular spreadsheet – Like you, I quite often don’t have a clue exactly what a particular item or bill is costing me (cue gasping breath – whhhattt I hear you say).
 E.g. you may have signed up for a subscription?
 Or you live in a unit that pays Strata Fees?
 All you know is that it is deducted weekly, monthly or quarterly.
 As long as you have identified that it is a regular expense you can go to your banking statements (nowadays you can scroll through the pages on your phone) and simply input that into the spreadsheet.